![]() | |

 the remaining men for between 20 and 30 pounds, which would have made a tidy

 profit, since they paid only five pounds for each.
 However, the wintry ocean voyage took a toll on the men's health.
-One died, and the others did not fetch that high a price.
+One died, and the others, sickly, did not fetch that high a price.

-John was among 65 prisoners retained for work at the iron works.
-He and the others took their lodgings in a far-from-luxurious “Scotchmen’s house”, a single building one mile from the iron works.
-This house is believed to have had two rooms around a central chimney with a cellar oven.
+John was among 65 prisoners retained at the iron works.
+He and the others took their lodgings in the “Scotchmen’s house”, a single building one mile from the iron works.
+This house, now open to tourists, is believed to have had two rooms around a central chimney with a cellar oven.
 Eleven beds and bolsters there suggest that they slept two to a bed.

 If lodging wasn't great, the food was good enough to prompt one of the company’s investors to complain: “As for the dietting of the Scotts men … (they are) haveing ther plenty of fish, both fresh and salte and pidgions and venison and corne and pease.”
-The company was even supplying them with “strong Waters” and tobacco.Records of other local businesses indicate they were selling the iron works clothing, shoes, soap, and medical care (such as it was in the 17th century) for the factory workers.
+The company was even supplying them with “strong Waters” and tobacco.Records of other local businesses indicate that the iron works was buying clothing, shoes, soap, and medical care (such as it was in the 17th century) for its workers.

 The Saugus Iron Works at Lynn was huge, covering 600 acres, and is now a national historic site run by the National Park Service.
 Most of the indentured Scots worked as woodcutters to supply raw material to colliers, who made charcoal for the furnaces.
 Others had jobs within the factory as forgers and blacksmiths.
 Some worked on the company farm, the source of all that food the investor complained about.